Oghma-Infinium/Vagabond/README.md

   - This error means you failed to follow the readme.
 Go back to the [game language](#game-language) section and set your game language to English.

 - Unable to download `Data_ccBGSSSE037-Curios.esl`, unable to download `Data_ccBGSSSE037-Curios.bsa`
-  - Delete `ccbgssse037-curios.esl` and `ccbgssse037-curios.bsa` from your Skyrim Special Edition Steam install location `steamapps\common\Skyrim Special Edition\Data`, then verify integrity of game files for Skyrim Special Edition on Steam.
+  - Delete `ccbgssse037-curios.esl` and `ccbgssse037-curios.bsa` from your Skyrim Special Edition Steam install location `steamapps\common\Skyrim Special Edition\Data`, then verify integrity of game files for Skyrim Special Edition on Steam. **Do not** run the game again after doing this, just run the Wabbajack installer right away.

 ## Post-Installation